Nuon Chea, Top Khmer Rouge Leader, Dies At 93 While Serving Life Sentence

 "We can confirm that Nuon Chea, 93, passed away on Sunday evening at the Khmer-Soviet Friendship Hospital.
 He had been treated at the Extraordinary Chambers in the Court of Cambodia's detention centre before being transferred to the hospital for medical treatment on July 2," ECCC spokesman Neth Pheaktra was quoted by The Phnom Penh Post as saying.

-Nuon Chea, along with the Khmer Rouge head of state, Khieu Samphan, were found guilty in November by the United Nations-assisted tribunal.
-It said he died in the hospital, but did not immediately give a cause.
+Nuon Chea, along with the Khmer Rouge head of state, Khieu Samphan, were found guilty in November of genocide by the United Nations-assisted tribunal.
 During last year's trial, where he was sentenced to life in prison, Nuon Chea was reportedly suffering unspecified heart problems and high blood pressure.

 Nuon Chea never fully admitted his guilt.
 "I wasn't a war criminal," he told The Associated Press in a 2004 interview.
 "I admit that there was a mistake.
 But I had my ideology.
 I wanted to free my country.
 I wanted people to have well-being."